sfc-gh-diawang/snowflake-demo-streamlit/Key Metrics App/README.md

 ## App layout

-Bellow we can see four different charts which can be filtered by date, customer type or cloud type.
+Below we can see four different charts which can be filtered by date, customer type or cloud type.
 ![WiFiForSale](./assets/app.png)

 ## App data